Mission Statement

 Largely as an outgrowth of a forward-looking, 5-year (2008-2013) SUNY capital plan, the physical campus has improved dramatically in the 21st century, including the construction of new residence halls (2001, 2004, and 2015) and major renovation of existing residence halls; the opening of the Athletic and Wellness Center (2006); renovation of the Student Union Building, including the addition of a now-iconic pyramidal glass “Atrium” (2010); renovation of Old Main (2012), the Sojourner Truth Library (2016) and renovation and repurposing of Wooster Hall (2016); construction of a new science building (2017), and construction of the Engineering Innovation Hub (2019).
 These changes represent the most significant investment in infrastructure to support New Paltz’s educational mission since the Governor Nelson Rockefeller era in the 1960s and '70s.

-Since launching the Hudson Valley Additive Manufacturing Center in spring 2013, the campus's groundbreaking 3D printing initiative has integrated the college’s strengths in engineering, computer science, technology, and the arts.
+Since launching the Hudson Valley Additive Manufacturing Center in spring 2013, the campus's groundbreaking 3D printing initiative has integrated the university’s strengths in engineering, computer science, technology, and the arts.
 New Paltz has added state-of-the-art 3D printing equipment, created an undergraduate minor and a graduate degree program in digital design and fabrication, forged public-private partnerships with industry leaders, garnered over $12 million in state and private funding, and promoted collaboration among students, faculty and regional businesses on 3D design projects.
-In partnership with MakerBot, the leading manufacturer of desktop 3D printers, the college opened the nation’s first MakerBot Innovation Center in 2014.
+In partnership with MakerBot, the leading manufacturer of desktop 3D printers, the university opened the nation’s first MakerBot Innovation Center in 2014.

 From its inception as the Classical School, SUNY New Paltz has established a reputation for excellence and creativity to serve the educational needs of the Hudson Valley and other regions of New York State, a tradition that continues to this day.